Iwahori-Hecke algebra and unramified local L-functions: Abstract

 \section{Abstract}

-In this paper, we express the local $L$-functions of unramified representations of a split connected reductive group over a non-archimedean local field as the inverse of the product of characteristic polynomials of certain test functions in the Hecke algebra.
+In this paper, we compute the Hecke action of a certain test function on the space of an unramified principal series of a connected reductive group over a non-archimedean local field by using the theory of Iwahori--Hecke algebra.
+As an application, we obtain a new expression of the local $L$-functions of unramified representations.